k149191/k149191/README.md

 My biggest flex?
 I'm a permanent **Live-Long Learner** because every mistake is just a new tutorial, you feel me?
 And when I’m not coding, my main passion is **snoozing** 😴.
 Seriously, if Snoopy can nap on his doghouse, I can nap anywhere.
 So yeah, I'm just here for the vibes, trying to grow, and definitely not stressed.

 > **"Keep looking up… that's the secret of life.
-But first, let me take a five-hour nap."**
+But first, let me take a eight-hour nap."**
 > — *the Sleepy Platypus.*